JeffreyYuENL/swupdate-enl/doc/source/overview.rst

 ..
-SPDX-FileCopyrightText: 2013-2021 Stefano Babic <stefano.babic@swupdate.org>
+SPDX-FileCopyrightText: 2013-2021 Stefano Babic <sbabic@denx.de>
 ..
 SPDX-License-Identifier: GPL-2.0-only

 =======================================
 Software Management on embedded systems
 =======================================

-As Embedded Systems become more and more complex, their software reflects the augmented complexity.
+Embedded Systems become more and more complex, and their software reflects the augmented complexity.
-It is vital that the software on an embedded system can be updated in an absolutely reliable way, as new features and fixes are added.
+New features and fixes let much more as desirable that the software on an embedded system can be updated in an absolutely reliable way.

 On a Linux-based system, we can find in most cases the following elements: